-If your instruction manual becomes lost or destroyed, obtain a replacement by writing to Colt's Manufacturing Company, Inc., Box 1868, Hartford, Connecticut 06144-1868, USA or call 1-800-962-COLT.
+If your instruction manual become lost or destroyed, obtain a replacement by writing to Colt's Manufacturing Company, Inc., Box 1868, Hartford, Connecticut 06144-1868, USA or call 1-800-962-COLT.
 Make a note of the address.
 When requesting a manual, include the information which is on the left side of your firearm together with its serial number or quote the Part No. as shown on the back cover of this manual.

-, the Rampant Colt figure, and all other Colt trademarks are the exclusive property of Colt's Manufacturing Company, Inc. For permission to reprint for noncommercial instructional purposes, prior approval from Colt's is required.
+exclusive property of Colt's Manufacturing Company, Inc. For permission to reprint for noncommercial instructional purposes, prior approval from Colt's is required.